happeii/Floppy-Fish/README.md

 ### How to Open
 1. Clone/Download the repo
    - Make sure zip file is extracted
+   - If git is install use update.bat to get latest updates.
 1. Open the Floppyfish.html
 ### Rules
 - Jump in between coral